Akuli/teek/docs/tcl-calls.rst

 There are two functions for doing this:

-.. autofunction:: pythotk.eval
+.. autofunction:: pythotk.tcl_eval
-.. autofunction:: pythotk.call
+.. autofunction:: pythotk.tcl_call

 Both of these functions are ran so that they have access to Tcl's global variables, and if they create more variables, they will also be global.